akruszewski/gibl/manuscript/chapter2.md

 Scheme is widely used by a number of schools, as a programming language in introductory courses for computer science.

-There are three important notions in a Lisp, and thus Racket:

-1. Primitives or axioms, starting points.
-For example numbers, strings are something we do not have to implement ourselves since they are already included in the programming language
-1. Means of composition.
-We have a way to compose primitives in attempt to do complex calculations
-1. Abstraction, or capturing composition of primitives.
-For example, if we find ourselves doing some calculation over and over again, it would be good to capture (abstract, or wrap) it in a function.
-We will cover functions later in this chapter

 In our opinion, building a cryptocurrency (or anything, for that matter) in Racket will imply that you can do the same in most other languages with ease.

 This programming language favors composition over inheritance, and we will see further in the book the interesting properties that composition offers and how easily we can update and refactor our code.